 You can review our dining locations and current hours online for the most up-to-date information.

 In alignment with city and state guidelines, UC Berkeley strongly recommends wearing masks indoors — regardless of vaccination status — though masks are not required for anyone.

 Per the City of Berkeley, restaurants are not currently required to check patrons for proof of vaccination.

 UC Berkeley students, faculty, and staff are still required to follow the campus COVID-19 vaccination requirements.

 All Dining Commons (Cafe 3, Clark Kerr, Crossroads, and Foothill) offer carryout meals for students in isolation who are on meal plans.
 Ask a friend/roommate to pick it up for you if possible.
 Otherwise, wear a mask and be brief in picking up your meals.

 Cal Dining staff is diligently cleaning tables and touchpoints throughout our facilities.
-This includes hourly wipe-down of touch areas, e.g. building entrances and exits, light switches, etc.; increasing wipe-down of tables; utilizing hospital-grade disinfectant/detergent that is a cleaner, sanitizer, fungicide, mildewstat, and virucide.
+This includes hourly wipe-downs of touch areas, like building entrances and exits, light switches, etc.; wiping down tables more frequently; utilizing hospital-grade disinfectant/detergent that is a cleaner, sanitizer, fungicide, mildew stat, and virucide.

 Staff is instructed to wash hands frequently.
-This is currently part of production standards with staff washing hands between tasks, after taking breaks, between changing gloves and as required by health code.
-Culinary staff wears disposable nitrile gloves anytime they are producing a product that is ready to eat for the consumer.
+This is currently part of production standards with staff washing hands between tasks, after taking breaks, between changing gloves, and as required by the health code.
+Culinary staff wear disposable nitrile gloves any time they are producing a product that is ready to eat for the consumer.
 They also use gloves when serving the customer.